Evidence for a $\sim 43$ GeV $\gamma$-ray line signal in a stacking analysis of the Virgo, Fornax, and Ophiuchus Galaxy clusters

-Figure \ref{fig:SED} presents the spectral properties of the stacked galaxy clusters.
+{\it Results and discussion---} Figure \ref{fig:SED} presents the spectral properties of the stacked galaxy clusters.
 The upper panel is for the spectral energy distributions (SEDs) of the three galaxy clusters with the largest J-factors (the data points in blue) and the whole sample (the data points in black).
-The SED is defined as $\left({\rm d}N/{\rm d}E \right)_j=\sum_{i=1}^{N_{\rm gcl}} n_{ij}/(\bar{\epsilon}_j \Delta E_j \sum_{i=1}^{N_{\rm gcl}} \Omega_i)$, where $\Omega_i$ is the solid angle and $n_{ij}$ is the photon number at the energy bin $E_j$ for the $i$-th cluster.
+The SED is defined as $\left({\rm d}N/{\rm d}E \right)_j=\sum_{i=1}^{N_{\rm gcl}} n_{ij}/(\bar{\epsilon}_j \Delta E_j \sum_{i=1}^{N_{\rm gcl}} \Omega_i)$, where $N_{\rm gcl}$ is the number of clusters, $\Omega_i$ is the solid angle and $n_{ij}$ is the photon number at the energy bin $E_j$ for the $i$-th cluster.
 Clearly, a distinct spike displays in both spectra, though for the whole sample the signal is relatively weaker.
 This is likely attributed to its higher background in comparison to the case of the first three galaxy clusters.

 We then carry out the unbinned likelihood line search (i.e., the sliding-window data analysis).
 The results are reported in the lower panel of Figure \ref{fig:SED} and the TS value reaches $30.1$ ($21.3$) for the first three galaxy clusters (the whole sample).
-The derivation of the global significance via the random sky simulations is detailed in Appendix~\ref{sec:trials}.
+The derivation of the global significance via the random sky simulations is detailed in Sec.~\ref{appx:trials} of the Supplemental Material~\citep{supp}.
 It turns out that for the signal in the whole sample the global significance is about $3.7\sigma$, while for the three galaxy clusters with the largest J-factors the global significance is about $4.3\sigma$.
-We have also carried out the same line search procedure for the earth limb data above 10~GeV whose zenith angles are within $111^\circ-113^\circ$ and rocking angles are $>52^\circ$~\citep{2013PhRvD..88h2002A,Fermi-LAT:2015kyq,Liang:2016pvm}, and found a null result (see the dashed orange line in the lower panel of Figure~\ref{fig:SED}).
+We have also carried out the same line search procedure for the Earth limb data above 10~GeV whose zenith angles are within $111^\circ-113^\circ$ and rocking angles are $>52^\circ$~\citep{2013PhRvD..88h2002A,Fermi-LAT:2015kyq,Liang:2016pvm}, and found a null result (see the dashed orange line in the lower panel of Figure~\ref{fig:SED} and Figure~\ref{fig:appx:earthlimb} of the Supplemental Material~\citep{supp}).
 We have searched for lines in the inner $3^\circ$ region around the Galactic center and found no signal as well (green dotted line).
-Together with the non-detection in the inner Galaxy data \cite{Cheng:2023chi}, we find no evidence for a systematic error origin of our signal.
+The line signal presents in various event classes and event types, and is also robust against the sliding-window size and background spectral model (see Sec.~\ref{appx:systematics} of the Supplemental Material~\citep{supp}).
+Together with the nondetection in the inner Galaxy data \cite{Cheng:2023chi}, we find no evidence for a systematic error origin of our signal.